Research-Commons/cppnet/README.md

     *   CMake uses this file to manage the build process, link libraries, and create the necessary executables.

 *   **.gitignore**: Lists the files and directories that Git should ignore.

-    *   Prevents unnecessary files, such as build artifacts and temporary files, from being added to the repository.
+    *   Prevents unnecessary files, such as build artifacts and temporary files (like build, .devcontainer, .vscode, etc), from being added to the repository.
-*   **.git/**: Contains the Git repository metadata and version control information.
-    *   This hidden directory is crucial for version control, tracking changes, and managing the project's history.

 ## Building the Project